-On the one hand, you may be remembering how bad things were before the hospitalization, and you may feel insecure about what life will be like in the next phase.
+On the one hand, you may be remembering how bad things were before the hospitalization, and you may feel unsure about what life will be like in the next phase.
 Then again, your reaction may be spot-on intuition that your child truly isn't ready.

-- Make sure you articulate any specific concerns to the doctor or therapist - Alert the doctor if in your private conversations with your child they have indicated that they still want to kill themselves - Talk to the staff if you suspect your child is lying in order to get out
+- Make sure you articulate any specific concerns to the doctor or therapist. - Alert the doctor if your child has indicated that they still want to harm themselves. - Talk to the staff if you suspect your child is lying in order to get out.